Board of Directors

 CM Hall

 CM Hall (she/they pronouns) is a proud lifelong Oregonian and serves on the Newport City Council.
-Professionally, CM is a nationally certified sign language interpreter and grant director for the DeafBlind Interpreting National Training & Resource Center, as well as faculty at Western Oregon University, teaching LGBTQ Studies courses.
+Professionally, CM is a nationally-certified sign language interpreter and grant director for the Protactile Language Interpreting National Education Program, as well as faculty at Western Oregon University, teaching LGBTQ Studies and DeafBlind Culture, Communication and Co-Navigating courses.
 Linguistic access, equity, and inclusion are CM's passions, and she works to inform progressive organizations on the importance of diverse and representative engagement.
-CM curates an annual storytelling event, The Coming Out Monologues, to raise funds to elect pro-LGBTQ candidates across Oregon to office.
+CM hosts and produces the Her Own Wings podcast featuring Oregon women in leadership with the goal to encourage more women who might pursue elected or staff positions in government.
 CM joined the Oregon Humanities board in 2021.

 Darci Hanning

 Darci Hanning is the public library consultant and continuing education coordinator at the State Library of Oregon, where she has worked for over fifteen years.
 Her first initiative at the State Library was to transition a web-hosting pilot project to a full blown service for small and rural public libraries throughout Oregon.
 Since that initial project, her focus has moved to providing general consulting for public libraries and sharing learning resources for Oregon library workers.
-She has been the recipient of a number of awards and acknowledgements, including Library Journal’s Movers & Shakers award (2008).
-She is an active member of Washington County’s Community Participation Organization (CPO), serving as CPO12F’s Committee for Community Involvement representative and participating on the CPO Re-envisioning Committee.
+She has been the recipient of a number of awards and acknowledgements, including Library Journal’s Movers & Shakers award (2008) and the Oregon Library Association's President's Accomplice Award (2024).
+Darci is a founding member of the Racial Equity Insight online community.
 She lives in Forest Grove and was elected to the board in 2023.

 Katie Harris Murphy